If you’re flying with a baby, you no doubt want to know everything there is to know about bringing baby food on your next flight.

 If you are planning on bringing a large amount of baby food to your destination, it would be smart to pack the baby food that you need on the flight in your carry on (and maybe a little extra to account for lost luggage) and the rest in your checked bags.

-Can You Bring Baby Food on International Flights?
+You Can Bring Baby Food on International Flights

 While the TSA only has authority in the U.S., you will find that the same rules apply when flying internationally.